mumblingdrunkard/mscs-thesis/src/introduction-and-motivation/index.typ

 This is generally regarded as an acceptable solution.

 Developing a mitigation starts with analysing the problem space by determining which values are potentially secret and where they are located.
-Generally, secrets are considered to reside either in both registers and in memory, or just in memory.
+Generally, secrets are considered to reside either in both registers and in memory, or only in memory.

 Said in a different way: all values in memory are potentially secret and must be protected.
 Some models consider values that are already loaded from memory (and thus are placed in registers) to still be secrets, others do not.